Los Angeles Dodgers vs. San Francisco Giants Results, Stats, and Recap - August 27, 2020 Gametracker

-SAN FRANCISCO (AP) Clayton Kershaw struck out four and didn't walk a batter over six scoreless innings Thursday, leading the Los Angeles Dodgers past the San Francisco Giants 7-0 a day after he spoke out in support of his Black teammates as the clubs decided not to play in protest of racial injustice.
+SAN FRANCISCO (AP) Clayton Kershaw backed Mookie Betts and other Black baseball players with his thoughtful words when his Dodgers decided not to play in protest of racial injustice.

+Once Los Angeles got back to the field, Kershaw pitched six scoreless innings Thursday in leading first-place Los Angeles past the San Francisco Giants 7-0 in Game 1 of a doubleheader shutout sweep.

-''For guys to stand together and not play a major league baseball game is a big deal,'' Dodgers manager Dave Roberts said before Thursday's first game of two seven-inning contests in a doubleheader.
+''For guys to stand together and not play a major league baseball game is a big deal,'' Dodgers manager Dave Roberts said before the first game of two seven-inning contests.

+Joc Pederson homered and Will Smith added an RBI double as the Dodgers won the nightcap 2-0.
+They used relievers and didn't allow a baserunner until Brandon Belt's leadoff single in the fifth - San Francisco's lone hit until Belt singled again in the seventh.

+''Right now I just have a ton of faith in Brandon Belt,'' Giants manager Gabe Kapler said.

+The Dodgers recorded two shutouts in a day for the first time since Sept.
+19, 1971, against Atlanta.

-AJ Pollock hit a two-run homer and Dodgers star Mookie Betts reached 1,000 hits in his 824th game with his sixth-inning single.
+AJ Pollock hit a two-run homer and Betts became the fourth-fastest among active players to reach 1,000 hits in his 824th game with his sixth-inning single in the opener.
 The souvenir ball was quickly retrieved, authenticated and put in a protective box.

-Roberts said the Dodgers stayed together in deciding how to proceed Thursday.
+Roberts said the Dodgers stayed together in deciding how to proceed after the postponement.

+''And also the fact that there's a lot of white teammates that stood beside them in not playing, acknowledging that and to continue to stay unified and play and to stay in lockstep with their teammates was very important.''

-Kershaw (4-1) won his third straight start and avenge a loss to the Giants on Aug.
-8. Josh Sborz completed the four-hit shutout.
+Kershaw (4-1) won his third straight start and avenged a loss to the Giants on Aug.
+8 by striking out four and issuing no walks.
+Josh Sborz completed the four-hit shutout.
+Victor Gonzalez (2-0) pitched 2 1/3 innings for the Game 2 win, finished by Kenley Jansen for his eighth save after he missed his first chance Tuesday.

 He said he went to bed Wednesday expecting Los Angeles to play the doubleheader as planned.

 ''Mookie's handled this really well.
 We're kind of following his lead as far as trying to support him the best we can,'' Kershaw said. ''It's been a difficult time.
 It's been a tough time for him personally, the Black community in general.
-Just trying to find different ways, what that looks like.
-It's new territory for us.
-We're trying to figure that out as well.
-The decision to play today, potentially continue to use our platform to speak out on things that shouldn't be happening and support Mookie in that and support the other Black baseball players, the whole Black community, I think is important.''
+Just trying to find different ways, what that looks like.''

 TRAINER'S ROOM